 - Avoid caffeine (which can potentially contribute to muscle tension)

 If your jaw pain persists after at-home remedies, make an appointment with your dentist.

-At The Dental Office, our dentists will discuss your symptoms with you, complete a comprehensive oral examination, explain possible treatment options, and develop a custom treatment plan that may include a mouthguard or other measures depending on your needs.
+Our dentists at The Dental Office will discuss your symptoms with you, perform a comprehensive oral examination, explain possible treatment options, and develop a custom treatment plan that may include a mouthguard or other measures depending on your needs.

 Oral surgery for TMJ Disorder may be recommended in rare cases to correct the problem for those with severe pain who have structural problems in their jaw and have not found relief with other remedies or treatments.